DumprX/DumprX/README.md

 ## The improvements over dumpyara

 - [x] dumpyara's and firmware_extractor's scripts are merged with handpicked shellcheck-ed and pylint-ed improvements
-- [x] The script can download and dump firmware from different filehosters such as Mega.NZ, Mediafire.com, Zippyshare.com, AndroidFileHost.com and from Google Drive/Docs URLs
+- [x] The script can download and dump firmware from different filehosters such as Mega.NZ, Mediafire.com, AndroidFileHost.com and from Google Drive URLs
 - [x] File as-well-as Folder as an input is processed thoroughly to check all kinds of supported firmware types
 - [x] All the external tools are now inherited into one place and unnesessary files removed
 - [x] Binary tools are updated to latest available source